ModelSEED/ModelSEEDDatabase/Scripts/Structures/README.md

 imbalance.
 Here we attempt to manually curate the formula and charge that would maintain the mass-balance of the fatty acid biosynthetic pathways, and others, in the `ACPs_Master_Formula_Charge.txt` file.

+# Installing RDKit and OpenBabel

+You might need swig and its python bindings but the conda packages may install fine:

+`port install swig`
+`port install swig-python`

+You'll want to install anaconda and follow this process for creating a specific environment for the chemoinformatics packages.
+This was the approach with the least pain:

+`conda create -c conda-forge -n msd-env rdkit`
+`conda activate msd-env`
+`conda install openbabel -c conda-forge`